-Despite the significant change in their swim, bike and run routine, these triathletes found ways to make up for their training
+Despite the significant change in their swim, bike and run routine, these triathletes found different ways to make up for their limited training sessions

 By Nicole Ganglani | Photo by Samantha Ong

 Ironman professionals August Benedicto, Sam Betten and Dimity Lee Duke are spending their time wisely indoors.
-Despite the significant change in their swim, bike and run training, these triathletes found ways to make up for their stalled training through different chores and indoor activities.
-Here’s what these three professional triathletes shared in the Alaska Ironman press conference last Wednesday, Aug.13.
+Despite the significant change in their swim, bike and run routine, they all found ways to make up for their stalled training through different activities.

 Lift heavy indoors